thenexthub/Codira/docs/CrossCompilationModel.md

 1. `-target`: specifies the triple for the host
 2. `-sysroot`: specifies the Platform SDK for the host platform content
-3. `-sdk`: specifies the Swift SDK for the host
+3. `-sdk`: specifies the Codira SDK for the host

 The values for these may be defaulted by the driver on a per-platform basis.